psocik/psocik.github.io/_posts/2022-08-21-sysmon-14-with-block-executable.md

 ```

-Second section prevent storing files with double extension and it has to be executable - Sysmon event id 27 condition.
+Second section prevent storing files with double extension, and it must be executable - Sysmon event id 27 condition.
 Any process will not be able to store executable files.

-I used notepad++ to open cmd.exe file, and tried to store it on my desktop with name: ping.pdf.exe.
+I used notepad++ to open cmd.exe file and tried to store it on my desktop with name: ping.pdf.exe.
 Sysmon blocked this event.

 [![2022-08-21-sysmon-14-with-block-executable-2.png](/images/2022-08-21-sysmon-14-with-block-executable/2022-08-21-sysmon-14-with-block-executable-2.png)](/images/2022-08-21-sysmon-14-with-block-executable/2022-08-21-sysmon-14-with-block-executable-2.png)